paavoto7/westshell/README.md

 Some limitations (possible improvements):
 - No support for piping (|)
 - No support for quoted arguments ("like this")
 - No input/output redirection
 - No background processes

+## Settings file
+The user settings can be set in .westshell.ini file in the home directory of the user.
+The format supported is `key=value` per line without spaces.

+The primary colour is set by *primaryColour* and secondary by *secondaryColour*.
+No other ones are supported as of now.

 ### Why C++?
 While the program is largely procedural and could be written in C, I chose C++